trias-project/risk-modelling-and-mapping/README.md

 * **country_of_interest**: Currently inactive, do not modify this parameter.
 The workflow currently produces predictions only for the whole of Europe.
 Future versions will allow masking outputs to a user-defined country.

+* **update_files**: Whether or not all needed files should be downloaded again.
+Options are *"ASK"*: the user will be prompted if a specific file should be downloaded again (any missing files are downloaded by default), *TRUE*: all files are downloaded again and *FALSE*: only missing files are downloaded

 ## Executing the workflow

 To execute this workflow, run the **06_run_wiSDM.R** script, stored in the `src` folder.
 This script automatically runs the following scripts  in the designated order: